Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 DIY oil change parts — oil bottle, filter and crush washer — on a dark workshop bench with dramatic side lighting

-Walk into any quick-lube chain and you'll hand over $80–$180 for an oil change depending on your car and postcode.
+Walk into any quick-lube chain and you'll hand over $80–$180 for an oil change depending on your car and zip code.
 Do that four times a year and that's up to $720 before you've touched a bolt.
 That makes people curious about DIY — and the question that stops most of them is: how many changes does it take before the tools pay for themselves?
 This page works through every number.
 It's part of our DIY oil change hub.

 What You Actually Pay at the Shop

 Quick-lube chain: $60–$120 for full synthetic (the $49 specials are conventional with a bargain filter).
-Dealership: $90–$180, with large-sump Euro brands hitting $150–$200.
+Dealership: $90–$180, with large-capacity Euro brands hitting $150–$200.
 Independent mechanic: $70–$130 — often the best-value shop job.
 None of these cover your waiting-room time, the upsells, or any certainty about which oil went in.

 The DIY Parts Cost Breakdown

-Every change has three consumable costs: oil (4–6 L of quality full-synthetic, $28–$65), a filter (a quality Mann/Bosch/Ryco unit, $12–$28 — avoid the $6 house brands), and a crush washer ($1–$3, or ~$8 for a ten-pack).
+Every change has three consumable costs: oil (4–6 qt of quality full-synthetic, $28–$65), a filter (a quality Mann/Bosch/Ryco unit, $12–$28 — avoid the $6 house brands), and a crush washer ($1–$3, or ~$8 for a ten-pack).

 ItemLowMidHigh

-Engine oil (4–6 L)$28$42$65
+Engine oil (4–6 qt)$28$42$65

 Oil filter$12$18$28